Sheetal777/Python-Codes/README.md

-# github-documents
+# Python codes

-Here I'll have random documentation for new GitHub users.
+As the name, Here I'll put some basic codes in Python.
 (I'm a new but active user)
-But this community gets better when we combine and work together.